VilhoJeppe/coding-example/README.md

 Sample.DeviceInterface
 -Not implemented
 -Will be simulating PLC-interface.
--Will be sending .Net Events of movements to Sample.Client.
-These events will then be converted into notiifcations and sent to PersistingSvc
+-Will be invoking .Net Events of movements to Sample.Device.
+These events will then be converted into notifications and sent to PersistingSvc